 A dual anti-colic vent system ensures that air goes in and only milk comes out, which can help reduce colic, burping, gas and spit up.
 Cleaning by hand is a snap, since the bottle has a super wide mouth and four pieces, including the lid.
 It’s also safe in the microwave, boiling water, dishwasher and sterilizer.
 The bottle is sturdy and virtually unbreakable.

 Baby can get every drop of milk without having to tip the bottle upside down, as with some other products.
 The silicone keeps pre-warmed milk warm for about half an hour, but the bottles do take a long time to heat up in a bottle warmer.

 While the egg shape is great for baby to handle and use, it also tips over easily while filling.
 Due to the soft silicone material, screwing on the collar over the nipple is more difficult than with other bottles.
 Measure marks are difficult to read on the bottle, though they are etched into the silicone, so they won't be washed or rubbed away over time.

 The naturally colored nipple on the Mimijumi bottle is soft and wide, and features graduated textures to mimic the feel of an actual breast.
 The bottle is angled for even milk flow and to copy baby’s position while nursing.
 The wide bottle and nipple make cleaning by hand easy, and the nonslip base prevents tipping and spilling.

-The biggest disadvantage of these bottles is the price, which retails for about $29.
+The biggest disadvantage of these bottles is the price, since a bottle is about $29.